 The US Department of Agriculture (USDA), has a long history.
-It was formerly
+It was formally

 established by President Abraham Lincoln on May 15, 1862.
-But, the roots
+The roots of the

-of the USDA go back to 1839, when Congress established an Agriculture Division
+USDA go back to 1839, when Congress established an Agriculture Division within

 So what can the U.S. Department of Agriculture (USDA) do for me the gardener?

 The USDA provides many valuable services to consumers, commercial growers

 Here are some of the major services provided by the USDA: